irmen/Pyro4/docs/source/config.rst

-THREADPOOL_SIZE           int     40                      For the thread pool server: maximum number of threads running THREADPOOL_SIZE_MIN       int     4                       For the thread pool server: minimum number of threads running FLAME_ENABLED             bool    False                   Should Pyro Flame be enabled on the server SERIALIZER                str     serpent                 The wire protocol serializer to use for clients/proxies (one of: serpent, json, marshal, msgpack, pickle, dill)
+THREADPOOL_SIZE           int     40                      For the thread pool server: maximum number of threads running THREADPOOL_SIZE_MIN       int     4                       For the thread pool server: minimum number of threads running FLAME_ENABLED             bool    False                   Should Pyro Flame be enabled on the server SERIALIZER                str     serpent                 The wire protocol serializer to use for clients/proxies (one of: serpent, json, marshal, msgpack, pickle, cloudpickle, dill)
 SERIALIZERS_ACCEPTED      set     json,marshal,serpent    The wire protocol serializers accepted in the server/daemon.
 In your code it should be a set of strings,
                                                           use a comma separated string instead when setting the shell environment variable.
 PICKLE_PROTOCOL_VERSION   int     highest possible        The pickle protocol version to use, if pickle is selected as serializer.
 Defaults to pickle.HIGHEST_PROTOCOL